Financing all Credit Types - Paytomorrow Financing For Mobile Auto Repair

 How Long Does It Take to Replace a Knock Sensor?

-Some vehicles require removing the intake manifold or other components, which adds time.
+Some vehicles require intake manifold removal, which increases labor time.

 Can I Replace a Knock Sensor Myself?